ProactiveProgrammers/containment-checking-starter/writing/reflection.md

 ### Report at least five examples of program output to demonstrate that your `containmentcheck` program works correctly

 TODO: Document and justify your choice for all of the experiment parameters
+TODO: Make sure that you provide five different command-lines to demonstrate how your program runs experiments and produces output

 #### One output from running the `containmentcheck` program

+TODO: Give the exact command-line that resulted in this output
 TODO: Provide a fenced code block with one output from running the program

 #### One output from running the `containmentcheck` program

+TODO: Give the exact command-line that resulted in this output
 TODO: Provide a fenced code block with one output from running the program

 #### One output from running the `containmentcheck` program

+TODO: Give the exact command-line that resulted in this output
 TODO: Provide a fenced code block with one output from running the program

 #### One output from running the `containmentcheck` program

+TODO: Give the exact command-line that resulted in this output
 TODO: Provide a fenced code block with one output from running the program

 #### One output from running the `containmentcheck` program

+TODO: Give the exact command-line that resulted in this output
 TODO: Provide a fenced code block with one output from running the program

 ## Experiment Design